john30/ebusd/README.md

 Configuration
 -------------

 The most important part of each ebusd installation is the message configuration.
-By default, only rudimentary messages are interpreted.
-Check the Wiki and/or the configuration repository:
+Starting with version 3.2, ebusd uses the config web service at ebusd.eu to retrieve the latest configuration files that are reflected by the configuration repository:
 > https://github.com/john30/ebusd-configuration